ankane/blind_index/README.md

 ## Alternatives

 One alternative to blind indexing is to use a deterministic encryption scheme, like [AES-SIV](https://github.com/miscreant/miscreant).
 In this approach, the encrypted data will be the same for matches.
+We recommend blind indexing over deterministic encryption because:

+1. You can keep encryption consistent for all fields (both searchable and non-searchable)
+2. Blind indexing supports expressions

 ## Upgrading